LuluLaGlue/Epitech_TaxiDriver/README.md

 &emsp;Each action taken by the agent will result in a reward:
 - *Moving* results in a **-1** reward, this will guide the agent towards a more efficient path between objectives,
-- *picking up* or *dropping off* at a forbidden location results in a **-20** reward, this will guide the agent towards not *spamming* the *dropoff* and *pickup* actions,
+- *picking up* or *dropping off* at a forbidden location results in a **-10** reward, this will guide the agent towards not *spamming* the *dropoff* and *pickup* actions,
 - *dropping off* the passenger at the correct location results in a **+20** reward, this will guide the agent towards completing the objective and is the only positive reward available.

 # Algorithms

-In order to achieve the goal set we used several algorithms of both Machine Learning and Deep Learning.
+In order to achieve the goal set we used several algorithms of both Machine Learning and Deep Learning as well as a naive bruteforce.
 Each algorithm is stored in its own folder (*DQN/*, *Q-Learning/*, *SARSA/*, and *Value Iteration/*).
 Each reference model we trained is store within those folders, you can find the training graphs as well as the parameters used for each reference model in the *ML and DL in Reinforcement Learning.ipynb* jupyter notebook.

+## Brute Force
+&emsp;In order to compare all algorithm with a base line, we wrote a naive bruteforce script to solve the game.
+This script is located in the *Bruteforce/* folder.
+It was able to complete the game *10 000* times with a 100% winrate, a mean number of steps of *132.69* per episode and a mean reward of *-252.88* per episode and did so in *10.93* secondes

 ## Value Iteration Algorithm
 &emsp;One of the first algorithm used for reinforcement learning was the *Value Iteration Algorithm*, its core idea is to calculate the value of each state.
 It loops over all states and possible actions to explore rewards of a given action and calculates the maximum possible action/reward and stores it in a table.
 This solution can be found in the *Value Iteration* directory with the following files: